TensoriumCore/.github/profile/README.md

 - **Tensorium_tex**
   Tools and parsers for converting LaTeX-based tensor equations into executable code or intermediate representations.

-- **Tensorium-simd2gpu**
-  Infrastructure for translating SIMD-optimized code to GPU kernels, enabling performance portability from CPU to GPU.

 - **Educational Resources**
   Open documentation, tutorials, and courses to help students and researchers master high-performance computing, relativity, and scientific programming.